poanchen/poanchen.github.io/_posts/2019-11-23-how-to-create-an-azure-iot-central-application-programmatically.md

 For simplicity, we are going to use [TypeScript](https://www.typescriptlang.org) as our primary programming language.

+Note: Please take a look at [this](https://github.com/emgarten/iotcentral-arm-sdk-examples) repo in case TypeScript isn't your language.
+We provide examples/sample code for Azure IoT Central in NodeJs/TypeScript, Python, .Net, Ruby, Java, and Go.
+(Not officially from Microsoft)

 Let's start with importing the necessary node modules,

 {% highlight TypeScript %}
   import * as msRestNodeAuth from "@azure/ms-rest-nodeauth";
   import { IotCentralClient } from "@azure/arm-iotcentral";
-  import { App, OperationInputs } from "@azure/arm-iotcentral/lib/models/index";
+  import { App, OperationInputs } from "@azure/arm-iotcentral/src/models/index";
+  import { AppPatch } from "@azure/arm-iotcentral/esm/models";
 {% endhighlight %}
 <a href="https://github.com/poanchen/iotcentral-arm-sdk-examples/blob/master/nodejs/index.ts" target="_blank">source code</a> hosted on <a href="https://github.com" target="_blank">GitHub</a>